atom/eon/docs/architecture/003_epoch.md

 ---

+Everything from here on is potentially out of date

 ## Live work trees

 A Git repository is associated with one or more work trees, which contain the files and directories that the user actually edits before creating commits.
 We propose to augment Git with *replicated work trees*, which can be replicated across multiple machines and continuously synchronized in real time in a conflict-free fashion.